 1 9 6 9 – 1 9 7 4 (UK)

-Ayshea was born Ayshea Hague on 12 November 1948 in Highgate, London, and made her film debut at the age of 9.
+Ayshea was born Ayshea Hague on 12 November 1948 in Highgate, London, and made her film debut at the age of nine.
+By the age of 17, she had a record deal with Philips Fontana and made a number of appearances on TV shows such as Thank Your Lucky Stars and Discotheque.

 It was Granada TV producer Muriel Young who hired Ayshea to present and star in her own pop show, Lift Off With Ayshea (essentially a slightly tweaked version of Young’s earlier show, Discotheque) in 1969.

-Originally simply titled Lift Off – the “With Ayshea” was added in April 1972.
-The series eventually ran for 144 episodes, although sadly, only two complete episodes remain in the ITN archive.
+Debuting on Wednesday 5 November 1969 and originally simply titled Lift Off – the “With Ayshea” was added in April 1972 – the series eventually ran for 144 episodes, although sadly, only two complete episodes remain in the ITN archive.

 Ayshea was joined by dance troupe The Feet (originally The Ken Martyne Dancers), resident band The Pattern, and initially Graham Bonney as co-presenter – he left after one series.